michaelbromley/heavenly-glory/README.md

 Yes, yes and yes?

+Martial arts experts train for years - often decades - to master the skills needed to create these amazing sound effects.
-You are in luck.
-Thanks to the power of the modern web platform, you can now experience all of this and more.
+Thanks to the power of the modern web platform, *you* can now experience what it feels like to possess such skills.

 ## [Try The Demo](http://www.michaelbromley.co.uk/experiments/heavenly-glory)